sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-dashboard/index.md

 ~~~

 ## Infinite loop
 Another way is to just run the script in an infinite loop and then have a file that you remove (so the run stops) when you want to update your instance.
+This example script is on Ubuntu.

 ~~~
 #!/bin/bash